eyedeekay/sam-forwarder/README.md

 Also it doesn't support sections.
 Didn't realize that at first.
 Will address soon.

+Other options are added to the config structure, but have to be referenced manually, there are no convenience functions for them.

 ## Static eepsite in like no seconds

 Using this port forwarder, it's possible to create an instant eepsite from a